AlessandroZ/BeRoot/Windows/templates/MS16-075/README.md

 # MS16-075

-//MS16-075 checks has been removed from the BeRoot project.
-However, I let the poc here.//
+*MS16-075 checks has been removed from the BeRoot project.
+However, I let the poc here.*

 For French user, I recommend the article written on the MISC 90 which explain in details how it works.